 Jump in the car and set off.
 It’s about an hour (one favourite album) from the CBD to West Head Road, the portal to all the spots worth visiting along West Head.
 Park there to begin the first walk of the weekend, the easy trek to America Bay.

 This spot is secluded and gorgeous: a great photo op.
-The walk there is 1.8km return, and as you meander along the sandstone outcrop shaded by blue gums, you’ll pass ancient Aboriginal art and carvings on rock walls by the Guringai People (it goes without saying, keep your hands to yourself).
+The walk there is 1.8km return, and as you meander along the sandstone outcrop shaded by blue gums, you’ll pass ancient Aboriginal art and carvings on rock walls (it goes without saying, keep your hands to yourself).

 Be on the lookout for watering holes filled with yabbies and tadpoles as the scenery turns from brushy woodlands to a trickling creek as you inch closer to the ocean.
 At the end of the track, a glorious vista will open up over Cowan Waters.
 An obvious choice for a picnic.
 The ground here does lead down to the water, but it’s both unsafe and illegal.
 It’s steep, unmarked, and dangerous if you slip.